-Palmer et al. (1996) statistically analyzed the PMSE in northern hemisphere observed by the EISCAT VHF radar during 1988-1993.
-They suggested that: (1) PMSE are summer phenomena, lasting from June to August; (2) PMSE occur mostly around noon and midnight, following a semidiurnal pattern; (3) the echoing structures move bodily, perhaps in response to gravity waves.
-Based on measurements at Andenes, Norway, observed by the 53.5 MHz ALOMAR SOUSY radar during 1994-1997 and the ALWIN radar during 1999-2001, Bremer et al. (2003) found that the variation of PMSE is markedly controlled by solar cycle variations and precipitating high energetic particle fluxes.
-Bremer et al. (2006) discussed that the strength of PMSE depends on the level of ionization because of the long-term changes of mesospheric summer echoes caused by the incident solar wave radiation and precipitating high energetic particle fluxes from about 20 May to the end of August during 1998-2006.
-Smirnova et al. (2010) used the ESRAD MST radar's measurements and found that the inter-annual variations of PMSE OR and length of the season anticorrelated with solar activity (F{10.7} index, the daily solar activity proxy) but not significant, and PMSE OR correlate with geomagnetic activity (AP index).
+Palmer et al. (1996) statistically analyzed the PMSEs in the Northern Hemisphere observed by the EISCAT VHF radar during 1988-1993.
+They suggested that (1) PMSEs are summer phenomena, lasting from June to August; (2) PM-SEs occur mostly around noon and midnight, following a semidiurnal pattern; and (3) the echoing structures move bodily, perhaps in response to gravity waves.
+Based on measurements at Andenes, Norway, observed by the 53.5 MHz ALOMAR SOUSY radar during 1994-1997 and the AL-WIN radar during 1999-2001, Bremer et al. (2003) found that the variation of PMSEs is markedly controlled by solar cycle variations and precipitating high energetic particle fluxes.
+Bremer et al. (2006) discussed how the strength of PMSEs depends on the level of ionization because of the long-term changes in mesospheric summer echoes caused by the incident solar wave radiation and precipitating high energetic particle fluxes from about 20 May to the end of August during 1998-2006.
+Smirnova et al. (2010) used the ESRAD MST (Esrange Mesosphere-Stratosphere-Troposphere) radar's measurements and found that the interannual variations of the PMSE OR (occurrence ratio) and length of the season anticorrelated with solar activity (F10.7 index, the daily solar activity proxy) but not significantly, and that the PMSE OR correlates with geomagnetic activity (AP index).
 However, no statistically significant trends in PMSE yearly strengths were found in their work.
-Smirnova et al. (2011)

-concentrated on the accurate calculation of PMSE absolute strength as expressed by radar volume reflectivity and found that the inter-annual variations of PMSE volume reflectivity strongly correlate with the local geomagnetic K index and anticorrelate with solar 10.7 cm flux.
+Smirnova et al. (2011) concentrated on the accurate calculation of PMSE absolute strength as expressed by radar volume reflectivity and found that the inter-annual variations of PMSE volume reflectivity strongly correlate with the local geomagnetic K index and anticorrelate with solar 10.7 cm flux.
 However, they did not find any statistically significant trend in PMSE volume reflectivity during 1997-2009.
-Li and Rapp (2011) reported that PMSE OR at 224 MHz shows a positive correlation with both the solar and geomagnetic activities.
-PMSE have been detected and widely studied based on long-term observations of many different MST radars (Reid et al., 1989; Thomas et al., 1992; Smirnova et al., 2011).
-Since from the first observation of PMSE in 1979, it is well-known that the PMSE observations are different when observed by different frequency radar even at the same sites, and PMSE often shows obvious layered events.
+Li and Rapp (2011) reported that the PMSE OR at 224 MHz shows a positive correlation with both the solar and geomagnetic activities.
+PM-SEs have been detected and widely studied based on longterm observations of many different MST radars (Reid et al., 1989; Thomas et al., 1992; Smirnova et al., 2011).
+Since the first observation of PMSEs in 1979, it has been well known that the PMSE observations are different when observed by different-frequency radar even at the same sites, and PMSEs often show obvious layered events.